'Make America Sick Again': Obama rallies Democrats in defense of the ACA

 The battle over the fate of the Affordable Care Act dominated Capitol Hill Wednesday as Democrats rallied in one corner to receive encouragement from its architect, President Barack Obama.

-Obama came armed not with a specific plan to halt Republican repeal efforts, but rather the scaffolding of a massive public relations push aimed at capitalizing on the law's more popular provisions.
-Democratic leaders revealed a new slogan — "make America sick again" — and announced plans for two weekends of large, campaign-style rallies in cities across the country to defend the law beginning Saturday.
+Obama came armed not with a specific plan to halt Republican repeal efforts, but rather encouragement for Democrats to engage in a massive public relations push aimed at capitalizing on the law's more popular provisions.
+Democratic leaders pounced on a new slogan — "make America sick again" — and they are gearing up for two weekends of large, campaign-style rallies in cities across the country to defend the law beginning Saturday.

 According to a Democratic source in the room, Obama also advised members to avoid working with Republicans on replacement legislation.
 Lacking a majority in either the House or the Senate, Democrats can do little to stop a repeal that only needs a simple majority.
 They can, however, make efforts to replace it difficult, since any replacement could need 60 votes in the Senate — more than the GOP has on their own.

-As Obama was firing up the opposition, Republicans received assurances from incoming vice president Mike Pence that repealing and replacing the law is priority number one for the new administration.
+As Obama was firing up the opposition, Republicans received assurances from incoming vice president Mike Pence that repealing and replacing the law is priority number one for the new administration and that the new president would issue executive orders to "smooth the transition" from the current health care structure.
 Just one day into the repeal process, lawmakers have been confronted with the political challenges and potential consequences of changes to a law that gave 20 million people access to health care.

 In a series of tweets that showed the fragility of Republican efforts, President-elect Donald Trump cautioned his party to "be careful" in a series of tweets Wednesday, just minutes before Pence urged House Republicans to move full speed ahead.